 |ENL201||Technical and Professional Communication||3||3||S||REQ|

 |BIO125||Human Anatomy and Physiology II||4||3||3||S||REQ|

 |NUR168||Adult Health Nursing II||16||8||8||M||REQ|

 Notice of Conviction

-The Practical Nursing major is fully accredited by the National League for Nursing Accrediting Commission and is approved by the Pennsylvania State Board of Nursing.
-For further information, contact the National League for Nursing Accrediting Commission at 3343 Peachtree Rd.
+The Health Arts: Practical Nursing Emphasis is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Pennsylvania State Board of Nursing.
+For further information, contact ACEN at 3343 Peachtree Rd.
 NE, Suite 850, Atlanta GA 30326; 404-975-5000.